 Q: I love the idea of this but am going to need some help training my pet too.
 Any ideas?

 A: Yes!
 We have just the thing!
 See our Hybrid Program for how we can combine a Teleconsult with behavior modification support.

 Q: Why do some people submit videos, a form and trainer notes and others do not?

-A: We offer a variety of types of teleconsulting services to our veterinarians.
+A: We offer two types of teleconsulting services to our veterinarians.
 Depending on the structure of their practice, they may only offer some of our services to clients or they may select the most appropriate type of service for your pet.
 No worries, all teleconsulting services still access the mind of a veterinary behaviorist.
 You are in good hands!

 Q: If I'm asked to submit video, what would you like to see?

 A: Submit 3-5 short (< 2 minute) videos demonstrating the behavior problem +/- a tour of the environment it occurs in.
 The videos should each be labeled with the patients first and last name so we know who its for.
 Aggressive episodes should not be incited or prolonged just to get a video so if you are unable to collect video that is OK.
 When you have your videos, request access to a personalized Dropbox folder (by clicking here) where you can upload the videos.
 Once we have processed the request we will send you an invitation to the folder so you can easily upload the videos.

 Q: My patient is in urgent need of help.
 In what timeline can this happen?